markhm/markhm.github.io/article.md

 To check all is as expected, log in to [Docker Hub](https://hub.docker.com/) via a browser and see that the image is available.
 If necessary, modify the repository's visibility settings to `Private`.

-Next, we need to create a *Secret*, which Kubernetes can use authenticate and download the image we've just pushed.
+Next, we need to create a *secret*, which Kubernetes can use authenticate and download the image we've just pushed.

-Create such a *Secret* called `regcred` as follows:
+Create such a *secret* called `regcred` as follows:

 `kubectl create secret docker-registry regcred --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>`

 (Replace the <attributes> with your own Docker credentials.)

-Once you have created the *Secret*, it is good to inspect the result with: `kubectl get secret regcred --output=yaml`.
+Once you have created the *secret*, it is good to inspect the result with: `kubectl get secret regcred --output=yaml`.

 #### 5: Preparing Kubernetes
 Kubernetes has a extensive command line utility called `kubectl` (by some pronounced as [Cube Control](https://opensource.com/article/18/12/kubectl-definitive-pronunciation-guide)), who's list of options can be slightly intimidating at the start.
 So before we're going to deploy to Kubernetes, we'll [install the Web UI Dashboard]